siberoloji/siberoloji.github.io/content/en/blog/Useful Apps/2024-10-23-how-to-use-the-new-privacy-features-on-iphone-16.md

 * **Check Indicator Lights**: Always look for the orange or green dots when using apps that require audio or video input.

-* **Review App Permissions**: Regularly check which apps have permission to use your camera or microphone in Settings &gt; Privacy &amp; Security &gt; Camera/Microphone.
+* **Review App Permissions**: Regularly check which apps have permission to use your camera or microphone in Settings > Privacy &amp; Security > Camera/Microphone.